autumn-info-442a/team-b/hw4.md

     ```
   - CountyCardList
     - This component is a view that will contain 0 to many CountyCard views
-    - This view also communicates with the UserStorage Model to populate saved locations when needed
+    - This view also communicates with the CoverCovid-19 API to populate saved locations when needed
     - View resides only on the client
     - Code Snippet:
     ```jsx